-For Leidos Biomedical Staff only: Download, print, complete, and attach the Leidos Biomedical Research Inc. Invention Report Coversheet to your EIR.
+For Leidos Biomedical Staff only: A coversheet from Leidos' administration must be attached to your EIR form.
+Please contact TTC or the Leidos IP office to get a copy of the form, complete, and attach the Leidos Biomedical Research Inc. Invention Report Coversheet to your EIR.

 Please submit the EIR at least 12 weeks prior to any planned public disclosure of your discovery to guarantee time required for taking possible action to preserve patent rights.
 Failure to report an invention prior to public release could preclude its further development.